 Needless to say, the manager who handles the department of customer success is more likely to have access to a larger range of activities, as they have more resources at their disposal through the customer lifecycle.
 In simpler terms, they are more likely to imbibe training and development as an essential business enabler.
 In fact, a report by Middlesex University for work-based learning seconds this note.

-From implementation and onboarding to expansion and renewal, the vital role that Customer Success Manager plays is to render help to customer problems.
+From implementation and onboarding to expansion and renewal, the vital role that the Customer Success Manager plays is to render help to customer problems.
 This simply means it is a requisite to inculcate a larger set and success to more resources.
 For example, if a PM receives a request for providing training on a service or a product, they would most likely refer that order to another team dealing with the concern.

 This is one such distinction that comes up, almost without an escape when this particular difference between customer success manager vs project manager arises.
 A PM is rather reactive.

 The actions are mostly dependant on the requests generated from the customers or it is based on a renewal timeline.
 This does not mean that they usually take a backseat or wait for customers to queue in, it’s just that it is more like a part and parcel of their work.

 Well, in contrast to this, it is seen that customer success teams are quite proactive.
 It is because they need to anticipate their client’s problems and thus have to be in close contact.

 Most of their work includes reaching out to clients, finding out the troubling issues, and figuring out ways to solve them.
 They also need to have an extensive understanding of the customer’s issues, goals, and perspective.
 This will grab the highest ROI out of the given product or service.